aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - Dual Router L3 EBGP LAN with HA
 - Dual Router using one directed connected HA interface.

+!!! important

+    For the purpose of this section, it is assumed that `wan_use_soo_for_route_injection: false` (default).

+    The diagrams in this section comes in two flavors in two tabs:
+    - one where tags are used to mark the VRF default routes to inject in EVPN
+    - one where the same result is achieved using SoO (previous implementation which can be returned wan_use_soo_for_route_injection: true)

 Some design points:

 - The Site of Origin (SOO) extended community is configured as `<router_id>:<site_id>`